new-age.

 Lily - innocence

-goddess Hera, the wife of Zeus, the beautiful lily was supposedly
+Hera, the wife of Zeus, the beautiful lily was supposedly formed

 ceremonies the priest used to place a crown of lilies mixed with